 Each day in a residency involves sectional, full sectional and full orchestra rehearsals – which can add up to as much as seven hours of playing in a day.
 Bearing in mind that happens for several days in a row, it's important to build up stamina and prepare yourself to prevent injury.

-NYO is on a mission to share orchestral skills and music with many, many more young people – and every single NYO musician has a vital role to play!
-In the Inspire programme, which takes place both during and in the gaps between rehearsal residencies, NYO musicians lead workshops and side-by-side projects with other young musicians.
+NYO is on a mission to share orchestral skills and music with many young people – and every single NYO musician has a vital role to play.
+Through the NYO Inspire and NYO Open programmes, which take place in and around the gaps between rehearsal residencies, NYO musicians lead workshops and side-by-side projects with other young musicians.

 Our musicians also perform in schools, and to teenage audiences outside of the concert hall, to show in the most energetic and positive way possible that orchestral music really is for people just like them.
 Find out more here.